RachitGupta27/Simon_Game/README.md

 # Simon_Game
-Simon Game Project using JavaScript and Jquery
+This is a Simon Game project built using JavaScript, Jquery, HTML, CSS